Amelia Greene Legge: Family

+The whole family moved to Philadelphia in 1831.

 In 1834, John was having periods of insanity from the grief of poverty.
 He took his own life by jumping into the Schuylkill River in Philadelphia leaving Mrs. Legge a widow.

 Mrs. Stone was remarried 1837 to a different actor and playwright, Nathaniel Bannister, with whom she worked for by starring in a selection of plays he wrote.

 After Nathaniel's death in 1847, Mrs. Stone did not remarry.
+Her obituary in a local newspaper indicates that she died 15 November 1873 in Jersey City, Hudson County, New Jersey, and was buried in the theater actors' section of Cypress Hills Cemetery in Brooklyn, Kings County, New York.